All Episodes

 Right, so today we are going to talk about how you should all say hello to your shoplifters.

-The iDubbbz situation is getting worse and random cringe trends that you absolutely don't want to know about.
+The IWBS situation is getting worse and random cringe trends that you absolutely don't want to know about.

-So if you proceed with caution, it's your responsibility.
+So if you proceed, you proceed with caution and it's your responsibility.

 Right, so the shoplifting epidemic is not particularly good in the country right now.